apecloud/kubeblocks/docs/user_docs/upgrade/faq.md

 ### View the Addon annotation

-Run the command below to view the annotations of an Addon.
+Run the command below to view the annotations of Addons.

 ```bash
 kubectl get addon -o json | jq '.items[] | {name: .metadata.name, annotations: .metadata.annotations}'
 ```

-### Manually add an annotation for an Addon
+### Manually add an annotation for Addons

 Replace `-l app.kubernetes.io/name=kubeblocks` with your actual filter and run the command below to add an annotation.